 Originally introduced in the mid-1970s and still used as a premium cloth convertible topping, Stayfast® replaced Cambria® as the aftermarket industry’s premier fabric for simulated convertible tops, or simcon tops, which are intended to make hard-top vehicles look like convertibles.

 Stayfast features an acrylic square weave facing, rubber inner-layer and cotton backing.
 It’s available in 11 colors, including tan, burgundy, blue and black.

 The fabric comes in two variations: original Stayfast is now primarily for the aftermarket, while Stayfast C is typically used in OEM applications.

-“Stayfast with cotton backing was once the go-to premium cloth topping material for OEMs,” said Goodwin.
+“Stayfast with cotton backing was once the go-to premium cloth topping material for OEMs,” said Hollenbeck.
 “It’s only recently that OEMs have moved to Stayfast C because of its 100% solution dyed polyester backing that allows for improved strength, dimensional stability and resistance to the elements.”

 Auto upholstery shops can purchase Stayfast through most major warehouse distributors.

 Introduced in 1985, CoverAll™ is Haartz’s work horse tonneau fabric for the aftermarket.

 CoverAll features an embossed PVC fabric laminate face that’s available in several colors and textures — including black elk, prairie grain and white prairie grain.

 The fabric is waterproof and resistant to UV rays, tears, cracks and shrinkage.
 Tests show that many low-cost competitors can’t match Haartz in any of these categories.